Harshith-19/Wanderly/README.md

 5. cd Frontend/
 6. npm i
 7. npm start
-7.You are good to go!
+8. You are good to go!